-This is also partly thanks to the amount of preparation, which generally starts in the spring before, when the performance over the previous winter is reviewed.
+This is also partly due to the amount of preparation.
+Generally this starts in the spring before, when performance over the previous winter is reviewed.
 From there the first steps can be taken to plan for next winter, even though this is months away.

 The winter can present all sorts of challenges to rail.
 Snow and ice can affect the infrastructure, particularly the electrified third rail, but also points and signalling.
-Adverse weather – especially high winds – can jeopardise overhead electrification and bring down trees onto the track.
+Adverse weather – especially high winds – can jeopardise overhead electrification and bring trees down onto the track.
 Platforms and concourses can be wetter and more slippery.
-And yes, given a specific combination of conditions, "the wrong kind of snow", specifically dry, powdery snow can find their way into electrical systems, causing short circuits and traction motor damage in trains unless they are adequately protected.
+And yes, given a specific combination of conditions, ‘the wrong kind of snow’.
+Dry, powdery snow can find its way into electrical systems, causing short circuits and traction motor damage in trains unless they are adequately protected.

-Heavy snow fall could mean that special trains fitted with snow ploughs will be deployed to clear thick drifts from the running line.
+Heavy snow fall could mean that special trains fitted with snow ploughs will be used to clear thick drifts from the running line.

 In rare situations – and they are rare – conditions can mean train services are so disrupted that the service has to be reduced or stopped altogether.
 This can increase the risk of crowding at stations and on platforms.
-If a train becomes stranded between stations, there’s an increased risk that passengers attempt to evacuate the train unsupervised, putting themselves at risk from moving trains and electrocution from the third rail or overhead wires.
+If a train becomes stranded between stations, there’s an increased risk that passengers attempt to leave the train unsupervised.
+This can put them at risk from moving trains and electrocution from the third rail or overhead wires.

 Although climate change will mean more extreme weather, the actual nature of winter hasn’t changed dramatically over the last 30 years.
-What has changed are passengers’ patience levels, expectations and access to social media which is capable of spreading misinformation.
+What have changed are passengers’ patience levels and expectations.
+And access to social media, which can spread misinformation.
 Some passengers may fully expect a normal train service to be running in a snowstorm.
 Understanding the nature of what could happen and putting the right, reasonable measures in place is key.